erikronstrom/teoria/README.md

   - 8 gives 'octatonic'

 #### Scale#get(index)
- - Returns the note at the given scale index
+ - Returns the pitch at the given scale index

 *index* - Can be a number referring to the scale step, or the name (string) of the scale step.
 E.g. 'first', 'second', 'fourth', 'seventh'.